hedshodd/covid-essay/README.md

 I will, therefor, start with an introduction to how dice work, basics of evolution and how statistics comes into play.
-Then I will put this all into context, explaining why the delta variant was able to show up, even despite vaccines, what the f\*\*\* breakthrough cases are, and why everyone that does not have a medical reason to not take the vaccine I wouldn't shed tear over if they went to jail or face any other form of federal punishment.
+Then I will put this all into context, explaining why the delta variant was able to show up, even despite vaccines, and then go over things like the possible precedent for vaccine mandates, why comparing the flu and covid is really dumb, and I will be repeating over and over again, why this stuff essentially is like rolling dice.

 ## STATISTICS